 Variable to Object Referencing- Code Examples

 Notice in the graphic below how the address references change as the variables are assigned new values.
-In the stack on the left, the variables are loaded (pushed) onto the stack from the bottom up - meaning the stack grows from the bottom up over time.
+Read the diagram from the bottom-up and starting with the stack.
+In the stack on the left, the variables are loaded (pushed) onto the stack from the bottom-up - meaning the stack grows from the bottom-up over time.
 The crossed-through entries on the stack and heap are no longer active.
 The only active (live) variables near the end of the program are b = 56 and a = 'Hey!'.
 And, after the program exits, all stack and heap memory locations are released and can be reused by the operating system.